Shortly before dawn

 being caught off guard by an outbreak of uncoordinated popular uprisings in the

-would foreshadow victory over imperialism and the Burmese bourgeoisie.
-As it
+d'etat which would foreshadow victory over imperialism and the Burmese

-was, the government, which was partially informed of these plans, made the
+bourgeoisie.
+As it was, the government, which was partially informed of these

-leaders scattered into the hinterland.
-(Thein Pe Myint,
+the most important leaders scattered into the hinterland.
+(Thein Pe Myint, 'Critique

 By 1 April the